 Regardless of when in the fall you are traveling, or how much time you have, there are lots of great options for New England fall road trips – here are my favorites.

-Note: some of the hotels mentioned were visited at no cost, and some links are affiliate links.
-A purchase/click through one of these links may result in a commission paid to us.
+Note: some of the hotels mentioned were visited at no cost for purposes, and some links are affiliate links.
+A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.
 All opinions are my own.

 A few years ago, we road tripped up to Freeport, Maine for a weekend away.
 We were able to attend a fall festival at Wolfe’s Neck Farm, shopped at the outlets (including the LL Bean flagship store), and swam in our hotel’s indoor pool.
 It was a great getaway and the kids also had a wonderful time.

 Nantucket isn’t technically a road trip destination, since you’ll need to take the ferry to get there.
-But, it’s still a great fall destination.
-Rates are lower in the fall, and if you travel over Columbus Day weekend, you can enjoy the family-friendly Nantucket Cranberry Festival.
+But, it’s still a great fall destination within New England.
+Hotel rates are lower in the fall, and if you travel over Columbus Day weekend, you can enjoy the family-friendly Nantucket Cranberry Festival.

-Story Land NH is open through Columbus Day, and New Hampshire is lovely in the fall.
-Hop in the car, and travel up to North Conway to enjoy the weekend away.
-There are lots of other things you can do while you are up there – even visit the outlet shops for some belated back to school shopping.
+Story Land NH, one of the most popular theme parks in New England, is open through Columbus Day.
+New Hampshire is lovely in the fall, so hop in the car, and travel up to North Conway to enjoy the weekend away.
+There are lots of other things you can do while you are up there – even visit the North Conway outlet shops for some belated back-to-school shopping.

 See hotel reviews here.